 Risk managers should look for an incident reporting system that offers flexible, automatic routing.
 For example, if an event happens in the Emergency Department, the ED supervisor(s) should be notified.
 However, the pharmacist should also be looped in for follow-up if a medication error is reported.
 Look for a solution that allows you to decide whether risk management is automatically notified whenever an incident is submitted or if it should route to the department supervisor first.
 This increases resolution efficiency and allows risk managers to quickly identify high areas of risk.

 5. Real-time Dashboards and Analytics

-When patient safety incidents are displayed through data visualization tools (such as a graph or pie chart), it allows risk and quality leaders to easily view trends and create follow-up action plans.
-(7) User-friendly dashboards give risk managers the ability to easily track trends over time, identify areas of improvement, and proactively reduce risk.
+When patient safety incidents are displayed through data visualization tools (such as a graph or pie chart), risk and quality leaders can easily view trends and create follow-up action plans.
+(7) User-friendly dashboards allow risk managers to easily track trends over time, identify areas of improvement, and proactively reduce risk.
 Access to real-time patient information helps providers identify exactly where an error is happening, allowing leadership teams to prevent future safety events before they occur.
 (3)

 To help risk managers improve day-to-day operations and reduce risk, it is critical for healthcare organizations to choose the right technology solution for their needs.

 Performance Health Partners Incident Reporting System

 Performance Health Partners customizable reporting solutions help organizations improve outcomes across departments and teams.
-With Performance Health Partner’s Incident Reporting software, healthcare organizations can access the data they need to increase patient safety and improve the overall care experience.
-Learn more at https://www.performancehealthus.com/patient-safety or schedule a demo here.
+Have access to the necessary data needed to increase patient safety and improve the overall care experience.